Australia’s coastline is dotted with spectacular islands that make for boundless exploration.

 Don’t miss: The Maheno shipwreck, an icon of the island.

-A gob-smacking assortment of activities and attractions abound on Australia’s third-largest island.
+A gob-smacking assortment of activities and attractions abounds on Australia’s third-largest island.
 Glistening beaches that rank among the nation’s best, gripping wildlife encounters, incredible rock formations, caves, and sand dunes are among the many goodies.
 With other drawcards that include a thriving arts scene, boutique wineries, and tasty produce, this is a truly enticing holiday haven.

 Don’t miss: A stop at Remarkable Rocks.
 Remarkable indeed.